-The company acquired a performance bond from Ecobank in Sao Tome and Principe and there is a contingent liability of USD5.2m which will be due if EEL does not meet their obligations in relation to the production sharing contract.
+The company acquired a performance bond from Ecobank in Sao Tome and Principe and there was a contingent liability of USD5.2m due if Equator did not meet their obligations in relation to the production sharing contract.
+The performance bond expired in 2016, the obligation having been fulfilled.

-18 SHARE CAPITAL

-(ii) Issued equity share capital As at 31 December 2013 and 2014
+16. SHARE CAPITAL US\$000s (i) Authorised 1 billion ordinary shares of US\$ nil par value Equity share capital allotted and fully paid Number US\$000 (ii) Issued equity share capital As at 31 December 2014 and 2015 481,117,270 458,72

-(i) Authorised

-1 billion ordinary shares of US\$ nil par value

-US\$000s

-Equity share capital allotted and fully paid Number US\$000s